gnulnx/anouman/README.md

     site reload

-**Step 9:**  Make sure your site is runnig (see step 8) and now we will adjust your clients /etc/hosts file to simulate a DNA server.
-Add the following line to you /etc/hosts
+**Step 9:**  Adjust client /etc/hosts file to simulate DNS for your web site.
+First make sure your site is running (see step 8).
+Next, add the following line to you /etc/hosts

     your.site.ip.address   www.site1.com   site1.com

-**Step 10:** Now point your browser to either site1.com or www.site1.com and you should see you django website.
+**Step 10:** Now point your browser to either site1.com and you should see you django website.